FaizAther/dcc888-papers/paper1/liner_phi_place.md

 ### Who will benefit immediately from the solution of this problem (PHI)

-Dataflow analysis is the cornerstone for code analysis, speeding up the SSA form that makes dataflow analysis faster will help to speedup compilation time.
+Dataflow analysis is the cornerstone for code analysis, speeding up the SSA form that makes dataflow analysis faster will help to speedup analysis time.
+Code analysis is used in coding environments to assist programmers.

 ### What is the theory upon which the problem is defined?